AntAllch/115base/site/src/main-eggs/terminus.md

 ---

-### Step 12
+### Step 12 - Get the cylinders

-Take cylinder to a pipe with a gap in it.
+Take a cylinder to a pipe with a gap in it, then interact with it.
 You have to do this twice.
 So do it once, go back to the ship, grab the other canister and do it again.
-(If on co-op, you can grab them all at the same time)
+(If you're on co-op, you can grab them all at the same time)

 - Crab island (on one of the shorelines)